anirudhdahiya9/trade-data/readme.md

 ## Data Collection and Preprocessing

-The data for each category was collected from a variety of sources and binned into respective categories, as explained in [LINK DATA ReadmeHERE]().
-The data was initially preprocessed as detailed by the notebooks at `notebooks/*.ipynb`, then clubbed into categories and split into 80-10-10 train, validation and test splits as detailed in `notebooks/split_data.ipynb`.
+The data for each category was collected from a variety of sources and binned into respective categories, as explained in [Data Readme](data/readme.md).
+The data was initially preprocessed as detailed by the notebooks at `notebooks /*.ipynb`, then clubbed into categories and split into 80-10-10 train, validation and test splits as detailed in `notebooks/split_data.ipynb`.
 As part of preprocessing for the convolutional model, the data samples were often riddled with accentuation and other non-ascii characters, and were thus normalised to their closes ascii counterparts using [Unidecode](https://pypi.org/project/Unidecode/).
 Due to various possible case variations, the data was also case normalised to be lower case only.
 The `utils.Tokenizer` class implements the preprocessing, encoding and decoding functionalities.

 ## Model